 Type of Conflict

-1. Government of India: From 2004 until May 2014, the government was led by Manmohan Singh (Indian National Congress Party) and the United Progressive Alliance coalition.
-After May elections, Narendra Modi, the leader of the Bharatiya Janata Party, became the new prime minister.
-Since 1947 India has maintained a massive military presence in Kashmir to demonstrate its claim to sovereignty.
-The Indian government has never released the official number of troops stationed in Jammu and Kashmir; current estimates of military and paramilitary forces range from 300,000 to 500,000.
-According to The Military Balance, Indian armed forces comprise:
+1. Government of India: Since 1947, India has maintained a massive military presence in Kashmir to demonstrate its claim to sovereignty.
+The Indian government has never released the official number of troops stationed in Jammu and Kashmir state, but 2011 estimates of military and paramilitary forces ranged from 300,000 to 500,000 (Voice of America).
+According to The Military Balance (2016), Indian armed forces comprise:

 - Air Force: 127,200